By setting up a trust for your elderly parent, you can ensure proper, reliable management and handling of your parent’s assets.

 You can set up a trust account at your bank to deposit into or make payments from.
 The account will not belong to any individual but will be under the trust itself.
 This ensures the money in the account is subject only to the wishes of the grantor outlined explicitly in the trust.

-The best assets to include in a trust are bank accounts, property, business equity, physical objects, insurance policies, and bonds or stocks.
-These assets will provide for easy distribution to beneficiaries and avoid excessive taxation.
+Bank accounts, property, business equity, physical objects, insurance policies, and bonds or stocks are the best assets to include in a trust.
+These assets will facilitate easy distribution to beneficiaries and avoid excessive taxation.

 The downsides of a trust are the seemingly complex process and decisions that go into its creation.
 Giving up control of your assets can be scary, and a trust requires detailed and exact information to be considered legal and valid.
 There is also the risk of losing tax benefits or being subject to extra taxation with the transfer of assets.